onqtam/headjack/docs/why/SYSTEM.md

 >
 > Human alignment, at scale, is possible and is within reach.
 But it will require killing some very sacred cows of Western liberalism and laissez-faire economics." - [Peter Wang](https://twitter.com/pwang/status/1743618298992861666)

+> "If you have selfish, ignorant citizens, you're gonna get selfish, ignorant leaders." - [George Carlin](https://www.azquotes.com/quote/491069)

+> "The great human problem of evil stems from the illusion of separateness.
+Whenever this illusion is overcome, we behave lovingly to one another." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/1175884)

+> "'Christ' states that those who see themselves as 'separate' and not 'divine' hinder humanity's ability to spiritually evolve.
+Those who deny their own 'divinity' are like 'cancer cells' in the body of God." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/1450151)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Consumerism
 ██████████████████████████████████████████████████████████████████